lfayese/iTechDevelopment_Charities/OSDCloudCustomBuilder/README.md

 - Leverage PowerShell 7 for enhanced deployment capabilities
 - Utilize enhanced security features with package verification and TLS 1.2
 - Take advantage of performance optimizations with parallel processing
+- Collect optional telemetry to identify issues in production environments
+- Generate comprehensive documentation from code comments

 ## Prerequisites